quocdat32461997/quocdat32461997.github.io/_posts/2020-08-04-blog:-loss-function-for-super-image-super-resolution.md

 ---
 layout: post
 ---

-# Loss Function for Super-Image-Super-Resolution (SISR)

-In SISR, Autoencoder and U-Net are heavily used; however, they are well-known for difficulties in training to convergence.
+In Super-Image-Super-Resolution (SISR), Autoencoder and U-Net are heavily used; however, they are well-known for difficulties in training to convergence.
 The choice of loss function plays an important role in guiding models to optimum.
 Today, I introduce 2 loss functions for Single-Image-Super-Resolution that is based on Convolution and Sobel operator:
 * Mean Squared Error (MSE)
 * Mean Gradient Error (MGE)